megnergit/mecanum-buggy-esp32-e4/README.md

 The name of our prototype vehicle is "Andechser 1".
 ![Chassis from bottom](./images/chassis-2.jpg)

 ---
 ## Search neutral pulse width

-Our goal here is to let Andechser 1 to **run straight forward**.
+Our goal here is to let Andechser 1 to **run forward straight**.

 This is not a trivial mission, as we do not have potentiometers any more, we cannot use the absolute position of the rotation angle of the motors.
 We will control an SG90 motor solely by the pulse widths.

-A pulse width is a duration of a pulse (I imagine it is a width of a to-phat signal) we give to the control pin (orange cable) of the motor.
-The minimum and the maximum pulse widths are around 500 micro sec and 2500 mirco sec.
+A pulse width is a duration of a pulse (I imagine, it is a width of a top-hat signal) we give to the control pin of the motor (orange cable).
+The minimum and the maximum pulse widths are around 500 micro-sec and 2500 micro-sec.

-At around 1100--1200 micro seconds pulse, the motor stops rotating, and stand still.
-If the pulse width is shorter than that, the motor rotates one direction.
-If the pulse width is a lot shorter than the neutral pulse width, the motor rotates one direction but faster.
+At around 1100--1200 micro-secs pulse, the motor stops rotating, and stands still.
+If the pulse width is shorter than that, the motor rotates to one direction.
+If the pulse width is a lot shorter than that, the motor rotates to the same direction but faster.
 When the pulse width is longer than the neutral pulse width, the motor rotates to the other direction.

 The problem is that we do not know what is the neutral pulse width for a given SG90 motor.
 Therefore we have to find out by changing the pulse width and see if the wheel stops rotating.